rhadp/.github/profile/README.md

 ## Getting Started

-In order to deploy the Red Hat Automotive Development Platform, you must first create the Red Hat OpenShift cluster infrastructure and then install the development platform components on top of the Red Hat OpenShift cluster.
+In order to deploy the Red Hat Automotive Development Platform, you must first create the OpenShift cluster infrastructure and then install the development platform components on top of the cluster.

 The necessary steps are explained in:

 - [rhadp-bootstrap/docs/README.md](https://github.com/rhadp/rhadp-bootstrap/tree/main/docs/README.md)
 - [rhadp-platform/docs/README.md](https://github.com/rhadp/rhadp-platform/tree/main/docs/README.md)